 Source: US Geological Survey (USGS), Little Creek 7.5x7.5 topographic quad (2013)

 Then, in 2010, the Greater Richmond Chamber of Commerce launched the "Save Low Fares" campaign with a specific goal:10

 Having a low-cost carrier at Newport News/Williamsburg International Airport appears essential for generating traffic, but the ability of PeoplExpress to survive was questioned as soon as it started flying.
 The start-up used a business model (leasing services from a separate charter airline) that has never succeeded since airlines were deregulated in the 1980's.
 Three months after starting, PeoplExpress announced it was suspending operations for three weeks.
-Both of its two leased Boeing 737's were unavailable - one was damaged by a truck while on the ground at Newport News/Williamsburg International Airport, and the other had separate maintenance issues.14
+Both of its two leased Boeing 737's were unavailable - one was damaged by a truck while on the ground at Newport News/Williamsburg International Airport, and the other had separate maintenance issues.
+After the airline failed to renew operations within 30 days, the airport commission demanded that People Express vacate the terminal.14